dclelland/LIFXClient/README.md

 ## Todo

-- Review whether some requests should just be synchronous `send` calls
 - Figure out cycles and skew ratios (only pulse waveforms have skew ratios)
 - Tidy up errors
 - Discovery issue (try Wireshark)